PNNL-Comp-Mass-Spec/Molecular-Weight-Calculator-DLL/bin/Readme.txt

 Modeller, Amino Acid Notation Converter, Isotopic Distribution Calculator, and Peptide Sequence Fragmentation Modeler.

+To install, double click file MwtWinDll_Installer.msi  The DLL will be installed at C:\Program Files\MwtWinDll\

+To use, include the DLL in a .NET project.
+Or, you can add a reference to the DLL in a Microsoft Excel file.
+In Excel 2003, go to Tools->Addins, then click Automation and choose MwtWinDll.MolecularWeightCalculator.

 -------------------------------------------------------------------------------
 Written by Matthew Monroe for the Department of Energy (PNNL, Richland, WA) Based on Molecular Weight Calculator, v6.20 code (VB6), written by Matthew Monroe 1995-2002